toedue/GIT/README.md

 .
 You can use git add on those six files, leaving the other four unfinished ones in your Working Area.

 .
 When you commit, Git only saves what is in your Staging Area (the six finished files).

+# git commit

+. **git commit** is the command that makes a permanent save of your project's progress.

+.
+It takes everything in the Staging Area (what you prepared with git add) and locks it into history.

+. -m stands for "message".

+.
+The words inside the quotes (like "initial commit") are the explanation of what you changed in this save.

+### The Full Process to Save:
+    1. Stage (Select): git add .
+(Select all changes).

+    2. Commit (Save): git commit -m "Your explanation" (Save the selected changes with a message).

+## 1. What does git commit do?
+This command is the final button press to create a snapshot (a copy) of your project at that moment in time.

+.
+Before commit: Your changes are temporary.

+.
+After commit: Your changes are permanently saved in the project's history (the .git folder).
+You can now safely "time-travel" back to this exact point if needed.

+## 2. What is the -m and the Message?
+Every save (commit) in Git needs a short note explaining what you did.
+This note is called the commit message.

+.
+The -m tells Git, "The next thing I type is the message."

+.
+Example message: "Initial commit"

+    .
+This specific message is used for the very first save to show that the project is just starting its history.

+.
+Example message: "Fixed bug on login page"

+    .
+This message tells future developers (and your future self!) exactly why you made that save.